adamgarza/creditcardfraudmodel/README.md

 ---

 ## Work To Be Done
-The model is in flux and there is still work to be done for improvement.
-Work that still needs to be done includes:
+The model is in flux and there is much room for improvement. <br />
+Works that still need to be completed includes the implementation of:
   - 10 Fold Cross Validation
   - Feature Ranking
   - ROC